yanndebray/electrophys_analysis/README.md

 %% pyenv(ExecutionMode = "OutOfProcess")
 ```

 Now that you know that MATLAB can identify your specific Python interpreter, make sure all the Python packages needed for your project are properly installed in your system.
-In this case, we need the package elephant and other dependencies, so let's get them installed running the setup script:
+In this case, we need the package elephant and other dependencies, so let's get them installed running the setup script in MATLAB Online:

 ```matlab
 setup